Lara-Ghi/LevelUp/SETUP.md

 3. **Usage**

    - Power the Pico W while your laptop serves the Laravel API (either locally or via Docker with port 8000 accessible on the hotspot network)
+   - When running locally, launch Laravel with `php artisan serve --host=0.0.0.0 --port=8000` so the HTTP server is reachable from the Pico over Wi-Fi
    - Ensure your laptop’s firewall allows inbound HTTP on **port 8000 only** over the phone hotspot so the Pico can hit `http://<laptop-ip>:8000/api/pico/display`; no other port range is required
    - The OLED and RGB LED mirror the current sitting/standing phase and pause state logged by the app; the potentiometer controls LED intensity and the pause button maps to the in-app pause toggle